 Tips on Selecting and Applying for a Gap Year

 - Often, these opportunities have deadlines early in the fall semester of your senior year.
 Be sure to research programs ahead of time.

 - See this short guide on how to effectively plan pursuing a gap year.

 - Look for opportunities to connect with visiting recruiters.

 - The National Scholarships Office, listed above, is another great resource, particularly for help with applications for competitive fellowship programs.

 - Not sure where to start?
-Set up an appointment with a career advisor to discuss which gap year programs might interest you.
+Set up an appointment with a career advisor in Handshake to discuss which gap year programs might interest you.